shlomiassaf/ngrx-domains/README.md

   Since importing domain objects is easy they can live outside the domain.
   That's a choice of preference, `@Effect` has domain logic so it should be inside but its also an `@Injectable`...

+A Domain is like a plugin, it attaches itself to the registry.
+The registry does not know about the plugin/domain.

 Going back to the **Database** _metaphor_ with a tint of SQL:
 A domain is a managed table that comes with:
   - Typed table schema (state)